circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 - Cloud
 ---

-Instead of manually creating an individual CircleCI configuration per project, you might prefer in some cases to generate these configurations dynamically, depending on specific [pipeline parameters]({{ site.baseurl }}/2.0/pipeline-variables/) or file-paths.
+Instead of manually creating an individual CircleCI configuration per project, you might prefer in some cases to generate these configurations dynamically, depending on specific [pipeline parameters]({{ site.baseurl }}/2.0/pipeline-variables/) or file paths.

 CircleCI's dynamic configuration feature allows you to: